 Sportsbooks Coming Soon To Illinois

-Penn National Gaming’s Barstool partnership looks like it’ll take shape in Illinois within the coming weeks as well.
+Penn National Gaming’s Barstool partnership looks like it’ll take shape in Illinois within the coming weeks.
 Penn recently reopened its three Illinois properties, which could signal a speedy sportsbook launch.

 Check out our list of Retail Sportsbook Locations In Illinois.